rachelimogenbowler/mark-therriault/about.md

 > “I needed to go to rehab, I couldn’t keep living like this.”

 A few weeks later, as I sat in a field, having left work because I wasn’t able to stop crying, I called my mom, and told her what was really going on.
 I needed to go to rehab, I couldn’t keep living like this.
 She took me to detox, and on the first night, as I was detoxing and not able to sleep, with others puking around me in a room of beds, I ran away.
 I couldn't deal with this now I thought.
 I eventually called my dad, who came and picked me up.
 Although I had gotten to use another day, I cried all the way home.
 My dad wasn’t angry like he usually would have been, he was too devastated at seeing his son in this condition.<br><br>The next day we found a rehabilitation centre.
 Although there was a waitlist, and it needed to be government funded, my dad said he would pay for it and figured out a way to get me in.
 I slept on the couch for the first week, as there were no beds, often running out to the front yard to puke.
-I had cold chills, and would think at night about just walking out the door like I had in the detox center, but thankfully, for whatever reason, I decided to stay, and eventually finished the 60 day program.<br>&nbsp;
+I had cold chills, and would think at night about just walking out the door like I had in the detox center, but thankfully, for whatever reason, I decided to stay, and eventually finished the 60 day program.<br>

 > “I had faced my demons and was ready to finally see what I was capable of.”